 For those unfamiliar with this strategy, we will start by looking at how to generate keywords, walk through a basic map template, and identify a few ways in which keywords can also be useful when brainstorming on-site content so that even those familiar with this technique can walk away with at least one new trick.

-What is a keyword map?
+What is a keyword mapping?

-In its simplest form, a keyword map is a framework for the keywords you have chosen to target that mirrors your site’s structure.
+In its simplest form, keyword mapping is a framework for the keywords you have chosen to target that mirrors your site’s structure.
 Driven by research, the ultimate goals of the map are to help you discover where to optimize, what content to build, and where you can add new pages to attract more traffic.

 So where should you start?